SeanShubin/condorcet/README.md

 > Ballots are initially counted for each elector's top choice, losing candidates are eliminated, and ballots for losing candidates are redistributed until one candidate is the top remaining choice of a majority of the voters.

-The problem with this is that since only the top choices are counted each round, candidates closer to the consensus preference can be the first ones eliminated.
+The problem here is that since only the top choices are counted each round, candidates closer to the consensus preference can be the first ones eliminated.
 To illustrate this, consider a contrived case with 10 candidates.
 Each voter has a relatively unknown preference.
 If they could not have their own top choice, each voter would rather have "satisfactory" instead another voter's top choice